 Lentils, be it brown, green, red, or black, are not only a delicious source of vegan protein, this pantry superstar is also rich in fiber, iron, folate, and zinc–see USDA for the full breakdown.
 And they absorb bold flavors beautifully as they cook, making them so comforting and delicious.
 The type of lentil you use depends on soup you’re making!

-Brown or green lentils are ideal for soups where you want to keep the lentil’s velvety yet toothsome texture, as with this Italian lentil soup recipe.
+Brown or green lentils are ideal for soups where you want to keep the lentil’s velvety yet toothsome texture, as with this Italian lentil soup recipe and lentil potato soup.
 In the video below, you’ll see I used our all-natural green lentils which are nutrition-rich and cook to tender perfection but won’t lose their shape, giving just the right hearty and rustic texture.
 If you’re making a creamy soup like Turkish lentil soup, use red lentils, which become very soft and rich, almost melting into the soup.

 Ingredients for Italian lentil soup including olive oil, onion, garlic, carrots, celery, salt, pepper, canned whole tomatoes, vegetable broth, a bay leaf, Italian seasoning, red pepper flakes, lentils, baby spinach parsley, red wine vinegar, and grated parmesan cheese.